 In this photo the coworkers from the previous post have been joined by four more men.
 The man at far right may be an owner or manager.
 The four women who stood arm-in-arm in the previous photo are now seated together in front.
 Here you can see the photo in high resolution:

-This cabinet card contains a group of coworkers at an unidentified location.
+This photograph shows a group of coworkers at an unidentified location.
 A man at lower right is conspicuously holding what appears to be a screwdriver.
 The man at far left is wearing an apron with something dark on it, perhaps oil or ink.
 The man next to him is holding a pencil.
-Between them...
+Between them a...
 Continue Reading →

 This family is mostly serious but not entirely humorless.
 There's no Gothic window, but I think Grant Wood might have enjoyed this image nevertheless.
 Titles were sometimes added permanently to photographs by writing directly on a negative.
-Because the negative is a reverse of the image, the writing had to be done in reverse as...
+Because the negative is a reverse of the printed image, the writing had to be done in reverse...
 Continue Reading →

-The cabinet card above came from Latvia, which was part of the Russian Empire until the end of the First World War in November 1918.
+The photograph above came from Latvia, which was part of the Russian Empire until November 1918.
 The photo was probably taken in the 1890s.
 The men are most likely Latvian, but it's hard to say for sure.
 If only we could hear them play....
-The following...
+The following postcard also came from Riga, the capital.
+Latvia was...
 Continue Reading →

 I joked in an earlier post about sibling portraits being amusing, but a more appropriate adjective for this studio portrait might be "intense."
 Looking at the back, the postcard was likely printed in the United States.
 A note is written in a young hand in Russian: "To dear Grandma and Grandpa from Tamara."